 Making Dalgona is pretty easy.
 In fact, there are lots of Tiktok tutorials about this.
 Dalgona is created by melting sugar and adding a pinch of baking soda to the mixture.
 The sugar will convert into a caramel-colored whipped cream that you may shape whichever you desire.

 English Translation: Tornado Potato

 It might sound dangerous but believe me, it’s nothing but a delicious potato Korean street food cut into a spiral and fried on a skewer.
 Koreans usually put seasonings like cheese, onions, and more to make this more delicious.
 This also gained popularity in different parts of the world, that are why many people are already familiar with this when they visit South Korea.

-Ling App lets you learn essential vocabulary that you'll need in daily life, like ordering food, traveling, greetings, and more.
-Ling App does not only teach you random words that you can never use in real life.
+The Ling app lets you learn essential vocabulary that you’ll need in daily life, like ordering food, traveling, greetings, and more.
+The Ling app does not only teach you random words that you can never use in real life.
 It has a lot of features developed to make language learning effective so that you can master the Korean language in record time.